Required Licenses

 Local Business Permits

-- Signage Permit: If you plan to advertise your business with signage, ensure you have the necessary permits from your local government.
+- Requirements: If you plan to advertise your business with a sign, check local regulations for required permits.